thirdweb-dev/contracts/docs/SigMint.md

-*Verifies that a mint request is signed by an account holding MINTER_ROLE (at the time of the function call).*
+*Verifies that a mint request is signed by an authorized account.*

 #### Parameters